jonathanvdc/foresight-cc26-artifact/README.md

 ## Notes for Reviewers

-- Once built, the Docker image is fully self-contained.
+- The Docker image is fully self‑contained once pulled.
-- The container does not require network access at runtime.
+- No network access is required at runtime.
+- All results reported in the paper can be regenerated using the commands above.

 ---